 - 1 to 2 tablespoon olive oil

-- 1 to 2 TBSP poultry or chicken seasoning
+- 1 to 2 tablespoon poultry or chicken seasoning

 - extra salt and pepper to taste

 - Grease the air fryer racks or baskets with the oil.
 Remove any giblets from the Cornish hens and rinse the inside of them.
 Pat the Cornish hens dry with paper towels.
 Preheat air fryer to 375 degrees if necessary.

 - Rub the cornish hens with olive oil and sprinkle seasoning all over and lightly rub to coat.
 Place the hens breast side down on the cooking rack.